Breast Cancer Awareness + Self Examination Guide

 - Lumps in the breast

-Note: Some of these symptoms can be caused by other health conditions so see a doctor for proper diagnosis.
+Note: Some of these symptoms can be caused by other health conditions, so it is important to see a doctor for proper diagnosis.

 Is Breast cancer treatable?
 How?

-Yes breast cancer can be treated, early detection is very important to surviving cancer.
+Yes it can be treated, early detection is very important to surviving cancer.